 The highlight of Kugler's stint with the Steelers was a trip to the 2011 Super Bowl.
 The 2010 season may have marked Kugler's crowning achievement as a coach, as he took a patchwork offensive line decimated by the loss of both tackles to season-ending injuries and groomed it into a championship-caliber unit.
 Under Kugler's tutelage rookie center Maurkice Pouncey made the first of three consecutive Pro Bowl appearances.
 A year later, the Steelers posted their highest yards per carry average in 10 years (4.4) and Ben Roethlisberger threw for 4,077 yards, the second-best figure in franchise history.
 Despite again facing multiple injuries to key O-Line personnel, the Steelers lowered their sacks allowed count from 42 in 2011 to 37 in 2012.

 Kugler and his wife, Patsy, have three children - sons Robert and Patrick, and daughter Kali.
 Robert and Patrick played on high school teams that won back-to-back state titles in New York (2009) and Pennsylvania (2010).
-Robert was named the Class AAAA co-Player of the Year by the Pennsylvania Interscholastic Athletic Association and currently is a starting sophomore offensive guard at Purdue University.
-Patrick, an offensive tackle, is a freshman offensive lineman at Michigan.
+Robert was named the Class AAAA co-Player of the Year by the Pennsylvania Interscholastic Athletic Association and currently is a starting center and team captain at Purdue University.
+Patrick, an offensive tackle, is a redshirt freshman offensive lineman at Michigan.
 He was selected to participate in the 2013 Under Armour All-American Bowl.

 - Men's Sports

 - Athletic Training